theseanything/civilservicelgbt.github.io/_posts/2019-02-06-leaders-of-networks-forum-readout.md

 published: true
 title: "What happened at the first Leaders of Networks Forum"
 permalink: 2019/02/06/leaders-of-networks-forum-readout
-date: '2019-02-06'
+date: 2019-02-06
-excerpt: "Last week we held our first Leaders of Networks Forum.
-This is what happened."
+excerpt: Last week we held our first Leaders of Networks Forum.
+This is what happened.
 ---

 Last week, we hosted our first Leaders of Networks Forum — something we committed to in our business plan.
 In this post, I’ll share some highlights from the meeting.